 Boat you have worked on?
 I’ll always have a soft spot for the crew on MY Excellence.

 Crew member?
 Binny Bintu.
-She is my favorite and always will be!
+She is my favourite and always will be!
 Oh and Sue!!